 "With home prices and rents rising even faster than inflation, rising interest rates, and a growing scarcity of both entry-level owner-occupied housing as well as affordable rental units, Americans are being squeezed hard," the association stated.
 "Rent inflation increased in June at the fastest pace since 1986, yet the bill fails to include any resources to expand the supply of housing, including badly needed affordable rental housing."

 The National Low Income Housing Coalition said that by failing to include the targeted investments in affordable-housing that were in the Build Back Better bill, "Congress risks missing a once-in-a-generation opportunity to help end homelessness and housing poverty in America."

-The American Rescue Plan that Biden signed into law in March includes nearly $50 billion in housing and homelessness assistance, largely for temporary emergencies.
+The American Rescue Plan that Biden signed into law in 2021 included nearly $50 billion in housing and homelessness assistance, but that was largely for temporary emergencies.